Hughp135/hughp135.github.io/README.md

 # My projects
-I specialist in Javascript/Typescript, NodeJS and Angular (v4+), and also have plenty of experience with PHP and Laravel.
+I specialise in Javascript (ES6+) and Typescript, NodeJS and Angular (v4+), and also have plenty of experience with PHP and Laravel.
 Here are a few of my best personal projects:

 ## Angular 5 / Websockets chat App
 An app I made that is heavily inspired by the popular chat app Discord.

 Built with NodeJS, MongoDB and Angular 5 and using Websockets for low latency and high throughput.
-Using test-driven development, there is also over 99% test coverage for the app.
+Built in a test-driven style, I aim for over 99% test coverage throughout the app.
 View the
 [https://github.com/Hughp135/angular-5-chat-app](source code) on GitHub.

 As well as working in-browser app, the app is also downloadable as a cross-platform desktop app (using Electron).